How Family Caregivers Can Maintain Their Mental Health During COVID-19

 Bereaved Families of Ontario

-This organization provides one-to-one support sessions and in-person peer support groups for bereaved caregivers.
+This organization, through 11 affiliated organizations throughout Ontario, provides one-to-one support sessions and in-person peer support groups for bereaved caregivers.

 Wellspring is a network of community-based support centres.
 The Bereavement Support Group at Wellspring provides an opportunity to meet with others who are experiencing the pain of loss due to cancer.
 Under the guidance of a professional group leader who specializes in bereavement, participants will share their stories and feelings, and explore ways of coping with loss.
 Registration is required with a commitment to attend once a week for a period of 8 weeks.